EMI Guide – What Is EMI, How It Works & How to Reduce EMI

 EMI stands for Equated Monthly Installment.
-It is the fixed amount paid every month to repay a loan over a specific period.
-EMIs are commonly used for home loans, personal loans, car loans, and education loans.
+It is a fixed amount that a borrower pays every month to repay a loan over a specified tenure.
+EMIs are commonly used for home loans, personal loans, car loans, education loans, and credit card purchases.

 • Principal – The original loan amount